This job is sometimes referred to by alternative titles

 $22-$27 per hour

-Source: Trade Me Jobs and Association of Wall and Ceiling Industries of New Zealand, 2016.
+Source: Trade Me Jobs and Association of Wall and Ceiling Industries NZ, 2016.

 Pay for plasterers varies depending on their employer, location and experience.

-- Apprentice plasterers may start on minimum training wage or minimum wage.
-Their rate will go up as they gain experience and unit standards.
+- Apprentice plasterers may start on the training or adult minimum wage.
+The rate goes up as they gain experience and unit standards.

 - Inexperienced plasterers without a qualification may start on minimum wage or a little more.